imarkwick/boris_bikes/crc.md

 ###User Class

 it should:
-- have no bikes when initialized
+- have no bikes when initialized											x
-- be able to take a bike from the docking station
+- be able to take a bike from the docking station 		x
 - be able to dock a bike at the docking station
 - be able to break a bike